juliangav/www.julian.is/site/content/pages/cl/cl-nom.md

 In December 2021, Thomasnet.com was acquired by Xometry, who wanted a single product design team for both platforms.
 As a result, I transitioned to an individual contributor role as Senior Director of Product Design.
 However, my passion is scaling, leading, and mentoring design teams.
 I finished my responsibilities in June and voluntarily parted ways in excellent standing to focus on myself and my next career move.

 Over the past month and a half, I have carefully considered my options and resolved to only applying to multi-sided platforms where I can have an immediate impact by scaling their product design, team, and processes.
 Nomad Health is one of the few that fit the bill, and I would relish the new challenge.

-Although my time off has helped me recharge my batteries, I am eager to get back into Figma, Slack, and Zoom and use my design leadership skills once again.

 Thank you for your time and I look forward to hearing from you!